Cardiovascular & Respiratory Systems

 Procedure

-2. Do jumping jacks for 15 seconds, noticing how easy or difficult it is for you.
+1. Do jumping jacks for 15 seconds.
+Notice how easy or difficult it is for you.

-3. To simulate chest tightness, take your chest restraint and tie it around the bottom portion of your sternum (“the flat bone that lies in the midline of the chest and has a 'T' shape”).
-Make sure it is not too tight and that you can still breathe.
+2. To stimulate chest tightness, pain and cold sweats: take your chest restraint and add a heat pack to the back and an ice pack to the front.
+Tie it around the bottom portion of your sternum (“the flat bone that lies in the midline of the chest).

-4. To simulate arm pain, take your armband and tie it around your arm snugly.
+3. To stimulate arm pain, take an elastic band and tie it around your upper arm.

-5. To simulate increased effort and fatigue with activity, hold or put on your desired weights.
+4. To simulate increased effort and fatigue with activity, place a bag of rice in your pockets.

-6. To simulate dizziness, spin clockwise around in a circle 4-5 times.
+5. To simulate dizziness, spin clockwise around in a circle 4-5 times.
+Can spin standing up or while seated in a chair.

 Reflection Questions